 The traditional four-poster bed consists of four posts connected at the top by a top panel.
 The post on traditional four-poster beds tends to be thick-set, heavy and sometimes include decoration.

 The posts on a half tester bed are lower at the foot of the bed and much higher at the head.
 The canopy extends over the top half of the bed and then drapes down towards the floor.

 A pencil bed is extremely similar to a traditional four-poster bed; however, the posts are much thinner and rounded.
 Over the years pencil beds have become more modern in design and now rarely have a full frame over the top to attach the canopy.

 A canopy bed is designed to really show off the decorative fabric that is attached to and engulfs the frame.
-Traditionally canopy beds held heaving luxurious fabric; however, silk or cotton are now the preferred fabric used for a canopy bed.
+Traditionally, canopy beds held luxurious fabric; however, silk or cotton are now the preferred fabric used for a canopy bed.

 Can you have a four-poster bed in a small room?

-While 24% of Londoners think that four-posters look great in bigger bedrooms, that doesn’t mean you should rule out a four-poster bed if your sleeping quarters aren’t so spacious.
-Yes, a grand bed with full and flowing canopy does look amazing as the centrepiece of a large room; but they can also work in smaller rooms.
+While many people assume that four-posters only look good in large bedrooms, that doesn’t mean you should rule out a four-poster bed if your sleeping quarters aren’t so spacious.
+Yes, a grand bed with full and flowing canopy does look amazing as the centrepiece of a large room, but they can also work in smaller rooms.